What are the world’s countries doing about climate change?

 India had set a target to install 175 gigawatts of renewable energy generators by 2022 but is now set to surpass this goal and extend it to 480 gigawatts.
 This success comes from costs falling quickly and strong government support for renewable energy.
 Implementing renewables policy continues to be challenging, however, due to differences in regional governance structures and many regions relying heavily on revenues from coal markets.

 In the United States, another major emitter, emissions levels have started to decline since 2005, although energy-related carbon dioxide emissions rose between 2017 and 2018.
 The decision by President Donald Trump to withdraw from the Paris Agreement took effect in November 2020 and represented a setback for climate policy in the United States.
-However, the incoming Biden Administration has pledged to re-join the Paris Agreement in 2021.
+However, the Biden Administration returned the US to the Paris Agreement in 2021.

 Beyond climate action at the national level in the United States, many states, businesses and cities continue to take the threat seriously.
 The ‘We Are Still In’ Coalition, for example, brings together more than 3,500 major business leaders, governors, mayors and institutional representatives that are committed to the Paris Agreement.